 Idea management is just a fancy umbrella term for the process of collecting customer feedback and consolidating it in one place, turning that feedback into sorted insights, prioritizing the ideas generated by those insights, then committing to them on the product roadmap.

 Customer feedback comes from different customer-facing teams working on a product.
 It comes from sales, support, customer success, product and even design and development.
 It comes in every format: as zendesk/intercom messages, emails and social noise.
-An idea management system acts as the repository where everyone in the organization can submit feedback and organize it in a way that’s visible and easy to find.
+An idea management system acts as the repository where everyone in the organization can submit feedback and organize it in a way that’s visible and easy for the product team to find.

 Ultimately, by housing that information in a dynamic knowledge base widely available to the entire product team, an idea management system facilitates building products that are customer-focused and customer-validated.